-Casterton tourism recognition has been cemented over the last 15 years with the development of the branding as the “Birthplace of the Kelpie” breed.
+Casterton tourism recognition has been cemented over the last 20 years with the development of the branding as the “Birthplace of the Kelpie” breed.
 Annually over the Queen’s Birthday long weekend in June visitors flock from across Australia and overseas to experience the unique character of this Australian icon through the Australian Kelpie Muster.

-These and the rich variety of bush plants and animals, not to mention activities such as canoeing, fishing and bushwalking, are ample reasons to visit Lower Glenelg National Park.
+These and the rich variety of bush plants and animals, not to mention activities such as canoeing, fishing and bush-walking, are ample reasons to visit Lower Glenelg National Park.

 The district is abundant with fertile soils and a reliable rainfall.
 This water security has enabled strong growth in the beef cattle, sheep and wool markets, a variety of crops, horticulture and timber.

 The Green Triangle Region in South East South Australia and South West Victoria is home to the largest plantation forestry based industry in Australia, with large areas of both Radiata pine and blue gum plantations.
-The industry is mature and is a major economic driver in the region, underpinning about 8,500 jobs and generating more than $790 million annually.
+With over a 100 year history, the industry is mature and is a major economic driver in the region, underpinning about 18,000 jobs and generating more than $790 million annually.

-Casterton’s is well positioned to play a significant role in the expansion of transport and logistics in the South West.
+Casterton is well positioned to play a significant role in the expansion of transport and logistics in the South West.
 Its central location, road networks and direct access to the natural deep sea Port of Portland are an advantage.
 The harvesting of plantation timber, the expansion of the energy sector and general increases the primary production are the future of this region.

 The Casterton Memorial Hospital remains a vital economic driver within the community.
 It is the largest employer in the District and supports many community health services.

-Ambulance Victoria provides a 24 hours service to the district with 2 fully qualified Paramedic’s stationed at Casterton and access to fixed-wing Air Ambulance and Emergency Helicopter service.
+Ambulance Victoria provides a 24 hours service to the district with 2 fully qualified Paramedics stationed at Casterton and access to fixed-wing Air Ambulance and Emergency Helicopter service.

 The Casterton Airfield is strategically located with 360 degree radial coverage for over-land flying and is the optimum location for aerial turnaround flying.

 The airfield is also the optimum location for aerial turnaround periods to combat fire threats in relation to the majority of the Green Triangle Forestry Plantation Estate within Victoria, together with extensive public lands (mainly within the Lower Glenelg National Park).
-The State Government has spent in excess of $300,000 over the last couple of years upgrading their facilities.
+The State Government has spent in excess of $800,000 over the last couple of years upgrading their facilities.

+The fixed-wing air ambulance has access to serve the Casterton district.
 Currently the Glenelg Shire is working with all levels of government through its strategy ‘Casterton Airfield Upgrade’ identifying $1.6mil in improvements to ensure that air services meets the emergency services and the community needs into the future.

-The Casterton Football Netball Club (The Home of the Cats) is a member of the Western Border League and is fielded by a full coverage of teams at each level of competition.
-In 2011 the club had to extend the under 16’s football competition to include two teams (Blue & White) to fulfil the need of local demand from enthusiastic players.
+The Casterton Sandford Football Netball Club (The Home of the Cats) is a member of the Western Border League and is fielded by a full coverage of teams at each level of competition.
+If this is any indication of the strength of the community, volunteerism and commitment the local football/netball clubs are a true reality check.